codecademy123/codecademy1.github.io/README.md

 This project was supposed to be from the Codecademy "Deploy a Website" course but I turned it into a real website.
-However, I am having trouble setting a favicon and wish someone coach me on how to do it.